LONG-DISTANCE TRIATHLON, BUILD-PEAK PLAN, UNDER 50, 15-17hpw, BIKE POWER METER, 12-WEEKS

 Train smart with a long-distance triathlon plan by Joe Friel, best-selling author and internationally recognized endurance coach.

-• Plan is intended for an intermediate to advanced triathlete of any age who has completed at least one long-distance triathlon.
+- Plan is intended for an intermediate to advanced triathlete under age 50 who has completed at least one long-distance triathlon.

 “Joe Friel’s wealth of knowledge in triathlon is astounding.” —Siri Lindley, triathlon world champion